yjlo123/moon/README.md

 [Download source](https://raw.githubusercontent.com/yjlo123/moon/master/dist/program.runtime)

 ### macOS
-- Right click the VM app, select `Show Package Contents`
+- Right click on the VM app, select `Show Package Contents`
 - Go to `Contents/MacOS/src`
-- Replace the `program.runtime` file with the downloaded source file
+- Replace the `program.runtime` file with the downloaded source file.
+(File name should not be changed)
 - Restart the VM app

 ### Windows